 top of page

-What Pre-Placement Training Really Means for Virtual Assistants For Home Care Agencies
+What Pre-Placement VA Training Means for Home Care Agencies

 Pre-placement training is the structured preparation that ClearDesk home care virtual assistants complete before they begin working with clients or handling agency operations.
 It covers industry knowledge, role-specific skills, compliance requirements, and software proficiency so new hires can perform effectively from their first day.